dlh01/dave-wpstarterkit/README.markdown

 ## wp-config.php and the wp-content directory ##

-By default, Dave's WordPress Starter Kit moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].
+By default, the kit moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].

 The `wp-content` directory has been renamed `assets` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].

 The advantage of keeping `assets` outside of your `wordpress` directory is that you can update WordPress more